codenameone/.github/profile/README.md

 # Hello, We're Codename One

-Codename One was founded by @shai-almog, @chen-fishbein and later @shannah.
+Codename One was founded by [@shai-almog](https://github.com/shai-almog), [@chen-fishbein](https://github.com/chen-fishbein/) and [@shannah](https://github.com/shannah/).
 It's an open source company that builds mobile solutions for Java and Kotlin developers.
 Please check out our main product [Codename One](https://github.com/codenameone/CodenameOne/) to learn more.